mccraigmccraig/parenjin/README.md

                                        :params {:prefix #app/param :app-prefix  ;; references the application param :app-prefix
                                                 :bar "myproject"}               ;; provides a literal value :enjin-deps {:twitter :twitter} ;; maps the :twitter Enjin above to the Enjin's :twitter dependency
-                                       :services :all                    ;; run all of the Enjin's services :webservices [:show-foos]}}       ;; mount just one of the Enjin's webservices :web {:connector :web                      ;; specify the web connector Clomponent :some-param :blah                    ;; additional params given to clomponent/create
+                                       :webservices [:show-foos]}}       ;; mount just one of the Enjin's webservices :web {:connector :web                      ;; specify the web connector Clomponent :some-param :blah                    ;; additional params given to clomponent/create